meowyih/jsonw/README.md

-### JsonW - C++ Wide Character Json Tool
+# JsonW - C++ Wide Character Json Tool

 Author   | Email
 ---------|------------------
 Yih Horng|yhorng75@gmail.com

-## About JsonW tool
+# About JsonW

 *JsonW* is a *_C++11_* Json R/W tool that underlying using wchar_t/std::wstring to store text value.
 It is part of the [octillion-cubes](https://github.com/meowyih/octillion-cubes) project.

-There are plenty of C++ Json libraries out there.
-The reason I reinvented the wheel is becasue 1) it is fun and 2) I'm tired to read other people's license note. :grinning:
+I know there are already plenty of C++ Json libraries out there.
+The reason I reinvented the wheel is becasue it is fun and I'm tired to read other people's license note. :grinning:

-## About Json
+# About Json

 General introduction is here: https://www.json.org/

-Here is something that *JsonW* caller needs to know.
+Here are somethings that *JsonW* user needs to know.

 1. Json text (JsonTextW) is an utf8 encoding text contains a _value_ (JsonValueW).